-The aim of CariCrop is to investigate the potential of new technologies to support regional food production and trade in the Caribbean, particularly targeting the goals of the Regional Food and Nutrition Security Policy (RFNSP) of the CARICOM (Caribbean Community and Common Market).
+CariCrop aims to investigate the potential of new technologies to support regional food production and trade in the Caribbean, particularly targeting the goals of the Regional Food and Nutrition Security Policy (RFNSP) of the CARICOM (Caribbean Community and Common Market).

-The study was focused on a bridge-currency with the aim to decrease insecurity of payments.
+CariCrop is an application and bridge-currency that aims to decrease insecurity of payments in agricultural settings in the Caribbean.
 Oftentimes, exchanges between farmers and buyers, as well as businesses that sell goods to farmers, take place through informal agreements of debt which are hard to track.
 There is an awareness that farmers will pay for goods (e.g. at input shops) as soon as payment for produce is received from intermediaries or businesses (e.g. hotels).
 Such intermediaries/businesses, in turn, often need to wait until some profit has been made from final consumers in order to pay farmers, which risk to delay further production.
 In other words, while fresh produce needs to reach final consumers quickly, payments tend to be slow at reaching farmers, which also slows down the process of further production.

 The response for this dilemma is often offered by the removal of the entity with the intermediary role.
 If farmers sell directly to final consumers there is no need to wait.
 This intermediary role, however adds huge value to the system.
 Traders, hotels, supermarkets and other intermediaries have important roles that include quality control, market research, and transport and distribution of goods.